Multiple Tips for Multigenerational Travel

 Expect the Unexpected

 We all hope for unexpected moments on our travels that create everlasting moments — so long as that doesn’t include lost luggage, hurricanes or canceled flights.
 Before booking, pull out your magnifying glass and inspect the cancellation fees associated with both your mode of travel and your destination.
 You might be surprised what isn’t covered.
 That’s why it’s a great idea to cover those expenses with travel insurance.
-From unforseen medical expenses to unfortunate cancellations, travel insurance can be a great way to help you handle any travel difficulties that arise.
+From unforeseen medical expenses to unfortunate cancellations, travel insurance can be a great way to help you handle any travel difficulties that arise.

 From Sea to Shining Sea.